Looking to buy a pair of shoes specific for indoor cycling and spin classes?

 2. Fit and Comfort

-There is always a give in take between fit and comfort for cycling shoes.
+There is always a given intake between fit and comfort for cycling shoes.

 They need to be stiff enough to give you the power transfer that cycling shoes are designed for while at the same time fit comfortably enough for those long spin classes.